 Why Are DDOS Attacks Bad For Your Website?

+The impact of DDoS attacks on your website far surpasses revenue; however, that too is a major effect of this kind of attack.
+It also has the ability to damage a company’s brand severely.
 Think wider about the different kinds of systems that an attacker can hit, such as Hospitals, financial institutions, governments and the military.
 The havoc that DDoS has and can wreak on not just individual companies but nations can be frightening.
+Some attackers with political motives launch attacks on government sites or the websites of individual candidates running for office.
+While attacks are sometimes done or ordered by business competitors in an attempt to paralyse another company and steal customers.

 How to Recognise a DDOS Attack